-You can also maximize the Workspace area by clicking on the Hide/Show marker in the middle of the vertical separator line (highlighted in Error: Reference source not found).
-Using the Hide/Show marker hides, but does not close, the Slide pane or Sidebar.
-To restore a pane, click again on its Hide/Show marker.

 Slides pane

-The Slides pane contains thumbnail pictures of the slides in your presentation, in the order they will be shown unless you change the slide show order.
+The Slides pane contains thumbnail pictures of the slides in your presentation in the order in which they will be shown, unless you change the slide show order.
 Clicking a slide in this pane selects it and places it in the Workspace.
-When a slide is in the Workspace, you can make changes any way you like.
+When a slide is in the Workspace, you can make changes to it.

 Several additional operations can be performed on one or more slides simultaneously in the Slides pane: